-- · advise our Board concerning the appropriate composition of our Board and its committees; - identify individuals qualified to become members of our Board; - · recommend to our Board the persons to be nominated by our Board for election as directors at any meeting of stockholders; - · recommend to our Board the members of our Board to serve on the various committees of our Board; - · develop and recommend to our Board a set of corporate governance guidelines and assist our Board in complying with them; and - oversee the evaluation of our Board, our Board committees, and management.
+- advise our Board concerning the appropriate composition of our Board and its committees; - · identify individuals qualified to become members of our Board; - recommend to our Board the persons to be nominated by our Board for election as directors at any meeting of stockholders; - recommend to our Board the members of our Board to serve on the various committees of our Board; - · develop and recommend to our Board a set of corporate governance guidelines and assist our Board in complying with them; and - · oversee the evaluation of our Board, our Board committees, and management.

-Our Board has adopted a written charter for the Nominating and Governance Committee, which is available on our website upon the completion of this offering.
+Our Board has adopted a written charter for the Nominating and Governance Committee, which is available on our website.